chuckzel/cytoscape-tidytree/README.md

 cd ./cytoscape-tidytree
 npm install
 ```
-`npm run prepare` will run automatically and build all files.
+`npm run prepare` will run automatically and build all `.js` and `.d.ts` files.

-Later, you can use
+After that, you can use one of:
 ```sh
 npm run build  # builds for development (no minified version) npm run build:all  # builds everything npm run watch  # runs "build" task in watch mode
 ```
-For more see `scripts` in `package.json`
+For more see `scripts` in `package.json`.

 ## See also
 - [Paper](https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=d45f66231e053590c64c9d901fb7b028dbc5c923) with the details of the algorithm and the [original implementation](https://github.com/cwi-swat/non-layered-tidy-trees)
 >PLOEG, Atze van der.
 Drawing non-layered tidy trees in linear time.
 Software: Practice and Experience.
 2014, vol. 44, no. 12, pp. 1467–1484.
 Available from doi: 10.1002/spe.2213.
-- [d3-flextree](https://github.com/Klortho/d3-flextree) A D3.js plugin using the same algorithm
+- [d3-flextree](https://github.com/Klortho/d3-flextree) - A D3.js plugin using the same algorithm
-- [AEON Client]([d3-flextree](https://github.com/Klortho/d3-flextree)) An example of advanced usage and the project for which this library was developed
+- [AEON Client]([d3-flextree](https://github.com/Klortho/d3-flextree)) - An example of advanced usage and the project for which this library was developed